 On International Women's Day, we're celebrating the amazing women who've helped shape the British countryside and achieved incredible feats of endurance.

-To mark International Women's Day, we’re celebrating the women who’ve made fantastic contributions to the countryside, from women's efforts during the First World War to the female farmers and thinkers shaping our rural lives today
+To mark International Women's Day, we celebrate the women who have made fantastic contributions to the countryside, from women's efforts during the First World War to the female farmers and thinkers shaping our rural lives today.

 International Women's Day celebrates the social, economic, cultural and political achievements of women worldwide, and is a call to action for gender parity.
 The first International Women's Day (IWD) took place in 1911.

-Every year International Women's Day is celebrated on 8th March.
-In 2019 IWD takes place on Friday 8th March.
+Every year, International Women's Day is celebrated on 8th March.

 Influential women of the British countryside

-Leaving behind a quiet life of croquet and cream teas, Lucy Walker became one of Britain’s finest early mountain climbers.
+Leaving behind a quiet life of croquet and cream teas, Lucy Walker became one of Britain’s finest early mountain climbers – conquering incredible heights while wearing a long skirt and defying social norms.
 Clare Roche tells her extraordinary story.